openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 # Amazon Echo Control Binding

 This binding let control openHAB Amazon Echo devices (Alexa).

+The idea for writing this binding come from this blog: http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html (German) Thank you Alex!

-It provide features to control and view the current state of:
+The binding provide features to control and view the current state of echo dot devices:

 - volume
 - pause/continue/next track/previous track
 - connect/disconnect bluetooth devices
 - start playing radio
+- show album art image in sitemap

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: